315th Air Division: Cold War

 Before combat operations ceased in Korea, the division began supporting French forces engaged in a war in Indochina.
 From May 1953 – July 1954, it provided Fairchild C-119 Flying Boxcars to the French, trained French air crews and maintenance personnel, performed additional airlift missions in support of the French, and finally evacuated 509 wounded French troops from Indochina during Operation Wounded Warrior in June-July 1954.
 "The 14,000-mile airlift carrying the French soldiers followed an eastern route due to political considerations."

 In July 1954, the 315th resumed normal airlift operations in the Western Pacific Area and participated in training exercises in Japan.
 It continued peacetime readiness operations throughout the 1950s and early 1960s from its base at Ashiya.
 In 1962, it established airlift support for the expanding conflict in Southeast Asia.
 Meantime, the division continued its routine airlift in the Far East, flew humanitarian missions, and participated in training exercises when possible.

 The crisis prompted by the North Korean seizure of the USS Pueblo in January 1968, found the 315th supporting an emergency airlift to the Republic of Korea.

 The 315th AD was inactivated in April 1969 due to budget reductions.
-Its operational units (314th, 374th and 463d TAW) were reassigned.
+Its operational units (the 314th, 374th and 463d Tactical Airlift Wings) were reassigned.